 Korg Minilogue xd

 Korg have really blown us away this year with several great announcements.
 The Minilogue xd looks to be a firm improvement on the original model.
 It has been reimagined with several new features, such as the Multi-Engine oscillator that may be familiar to you from the Prologue.
 There's also an expanded effects section which includes delay, modulation and reverb, as opposed to only delay on the original.
 The step sequencer has been upgraded from 8 buttons to 16, and microtuning has been added, just like on the Monologue.
 This is a serious piece of synth for the price, and we can't wait to get our hands on it!
-To check out the full specs, just click here.

 Now this is an interesting development in the world of Audio Interfaces!
 Audient are a company well known for making extremely high quality audio equipment.
 We're big fans of their ID series interfaces here at guitarguitar, thanks to their extremely high quality preamps and converters.
 So this was really exciting to hear about for us.

 Audient have partnered with esteemed audio engineering company Two Notes to produce the Sono, an audio interface designed for guitarists.
 Sono features a 12AX7 analogue valve and 3-band EQ, as well as Two Notes amp modelling and cab simulation.
 Meaning you can get a great tone going straight to your DAW software.
 Sono was also designed to take pedals like a dream, so feel free to fire those into your signal chain just like you would when plugging into an amp!